 Our bodies are constantly exposed to the elements.
-Skin and hair damage is a regular occurrence that we as guys can't avoid, and don't want to try to.
-Luckily we live in a time that affords us the proper tools and knowledge to take care of ourselves.
+No one, let alone guys, can avoid skin and hair damage forever.
+Luckily we live in a time that affords us the proper tools and easy-access knowledge to take care of ourselves.

 Why You Should Use a Blow Dryer

+Let's cut to the chase - using a blow dryer can take your hair and beard to an entirely new level, and it can actually speed up your grooming time (depending on what your routine is).
 Blow dryers are one of, if not the best tool to train your hair and beard to do exactly what you want it to do.
-Unfortunately, hair dryers have historically been a symbol of femininity.

 When your hair and beard are exposed to extreme temperatures, the strands do indeed become rough and brittle.
 Constant heat exposure can also lead to discoloration of the hair.

 A study that was conducted by the Korean Society for Investigative Dermatology actually discovered "although using a hair dryer causes more surface damage than natural drying, using a hair dryer at a distance of 15 cm with continuous motion causes less damage than drying hair naturally."
 Therefore, damage does occur from applying heat to your beard, but only when heat is used incorrectly, and in excess.

 So what does this mean?
 At lower temperatures and a further distance between the blow dryer and your scalp, it can actually be more beneficial for your hair and beard to be blown dry rather than air dried.

 Quicker evaporation of the water trapped in your hair and beard actually takes the tension off of your follicles.
 Having wet hair actually weighs down the hair strands, and adds pressure to the follicles!
 So if you aren't blow drying your beard, take an extra moment or two to towel dry it before carrying on with your day.